Artsdatabanken/artsorakel/README.md

 # Artsorakel

 Artsorakel is a species identification app that uses artificial intelligence to identify wild species from photos.
-Developed by [Artsdatabanken](https://artsdatabanken.no) (Norwegian Biodiversity Information Centre) in collaboration with [Naturalis Biodiversity Center](https://www.naturalis.nl/).
+Developed by NBIC, the [Norwegian Biodiversity Information Centren](https://artsdatabanken.no) (Artsdatabanken).

 The app is available for both Android and iOS.